-Applicant interprets this provision to place the duty on the Administrator not only process applicants for exemptions under section 333, but for the administrator to craft conditions for the safe operation of the UAS, if it should be determined that the conditions set forth herein do not fulfill the statutory requirements for approval.
+Reform Act§ 333(a).
+Lastly, if the Secretary determines that such vehicles "may operate safely in the national airspace system, the Secretary shall establish requirements for the safe operation of such aircraft in the national airspace system."
+Applicant interprets this provision to place the duty on the Administrator to not only process applications for exemptions under section 333, but for the Administrator to craft conditions for the safe operation of the UAS, if it should be determined that the conditions set forth herein do not fulfill the statutory requirements for approval.
+The Federal Aviation Act expressly grants the FAA the authority to issue exemptions.
+This statutory authority by its terms includes exempting civil aircraft, as the term is defined under §401 01 of the Act that includes UAV, from the requirement that all civil aircraft must have a current airworthiness certificate.

 The Administrator may grant an exemption from a requirement of a regulation prescribed under subsection (a) or (b) of this section or any sections 44702-44716 of this title if the Administrator finds the exemption in the public interest.
-49 U.S.C.
-Section 44701(f) see also 49 USC Section 44711(a); 49 USC Section 44704; 14 CFR Section 91.203 (a) (1).
+49 U.S.C. §44701(f) See also 49 USC §44711(a); 49 USC §44704; 14 CFR §91.203(a) (1).